oaugustus/direct-silex-provider/README.md

 Silex-Direct
 ============

-ExtDirect Extension to Silex Micro-framework.
+An ExtDirect service provider for Silex.

 Installation
 ------------